astropy/astropy/docs/coordinates/skycoord.rst

 **LON**, **LAT**

-Longitude and latitude values can be specified as separate positional arguments.
+For spherical coordinate frames, longitude and latitude values can be specified as separate positional arguments.
 The following options are available:

 - Single angle value: